simonsimme/virtual-pet-assistant01/README.md

 - Google APIs: Integration with Calendar, Tasks, and Docs.
 - SpeechRecognition: For voice commands.
 - OpenCV: For webcam functionality.
-- Ollama: LLM api integration, LLM used is Mistral 7B.
+- Ollama: LLM api integration, LLM used is Mistral instruct.
 ---

 ## Installation